paulinho-16/MEIC-TVVS/assignments/assignment8.md

 # Assignment 8 - Dataflow Testing (White-box Testing)

 *Dataflow testing* is used to analyze the flow of data in the program.
-It is the process of collecting information about how the variables flow the data in the program, focusing on each particular point in the process.
+It is the process of collecting information about how the variables flow the data in the program, focusing on each particular point.
-It consists of a group of testing strategies to examine the control flow of programs in order to explore the sequence of variables according to the series of events.
+It consists of a group of testing strategies to examine the control flow of programs to explore the sequence of variables according to the series of events.
 It mainly focuses on the points at which values are assigned to the variables and the points at which these values are used.
 By concentrating on both points, data flow can be tested.
-*Dataflow testing* uses the control flow graph to detect illogical things that can interrupt the flow of data.
+*Dataflow testing* uses the control flow graph to detect illogical things that can interrupt data flow.

 There are five concepts to highlight in this type of testing:
 - **def**: definition of a variable - it's the occurrence of a variable when a value is bound to it